hluska/hluska.github.io/_posts/2016-01-18-sunrise-sunset.md

 Afterwards, we went back to my Dad and Roberta's home.
 My Grandma and I sat in the living room and had another of our amazing talks.
 She talked about 'the nice Scottish couple' she lived with when she was working at a convenience store in a mining town.
 And she talked about the mischievous Ukrainian coal miner who used to come in daily to buy a chocolate bar.
 At first, she thought that he must have really liked candy.
 But after awhile, she came to realize that he really liked her.

 Whenever my Grandma and I would part ways after too short of a visit, we would hug and she would say, "Parting is such sweet sorrow."
-Then, her lips contorted that oh-so familiar look of mischief and she remarked, "Not that there's anything particularly sweet about this."
+Then, her lips contorted into that oh-so familiar look of mischief and she remarked, "Not that there's anything particularly sweet about this."

 Parting is such sweet sorrow and no, there is nothing particularly sweet about this.